 (1) A Committee may by order impose a fine of an amount of not more than 50 penalty units on a relevant health practitioner the subject of a complaint referred to the committee.(2) A fine is not to be imposed unless—(a) the Committee finds the relevant health practitioner to have been guilty of unsatisfactory professional conduct; and(b) the Committee is satisfied there is no other order, or combination of orders, that is appropriate in the public interest.(3) A fine is not to be imposed if a fine or other penalty has already been imposed by a court in respect of the conduct.(4) A fine must be paid within the time specified in the order imposing the fine and must be paid to the Council.

-(1) A Committee may recommend that a relevant health practitioner’s registration be suspended for a specified period or that the practitioner’s registration be cancelled if the Committee is satisfied the practitioner does not have sufficient physical and mental capacity to practise the practitioner’s profession.(2) If the relevant health practitioner is no longer registered, a recommendation may be made under this section that the person be disqualified from being registered.(3) The Committee makes its recommendation by referring the matter, with its recommendation and the material on which it relied in making its recommendation, to the Chairperson of the Tribunal or to a Deputy Chairperson nominated by the Chairperson.(4) The Chairperson or Deputy Chairperson may—(a) make an order in the terms recommended; or(b) may make another order about the suspension or cancellation of the registration of the relevant health practitioner as the Chairperson or Deputy Chairperson thinks proper based on the findings of the Committee.(5) An order under this section may also provide that an application for review of the order under Division 8 may not be made until after a specified time.(6) Instead of making an order under this section, the Chairperson or Deputy Chairperson may exercise any power of a Committee under this Subdivision.
+(1) A Committee may recommend that a relevant health practitioner’s registration be suspended for a specified period or that the practitioner’s registration be cancelled if the Committee is satisfied the practitioner does not have sufficient physical and mental capacity to practise the practitioner’s profession.(2) If the relevant health practitioner is no longer registered, a recommendation may be made under this section that the person be disqualified from being registered.(3) The Committee makes its recommendation by referring the matter, with its recommendation and the material on which it relied in making its recommendation, to the Tribunal.(4) The Tribunal may—(a) make an order in the terms recommended; or(b) may make another order about the suspension or cancellation of the registration of the relevant health practitioner as the Tribunal thinks proper based on the findings of the Committee.(5) An order under this section may also provide that an application for review of the order under Division 8 may not be made until after a specified time.(6) Instead of making an order under this section, the Tribunal may exercise any power of a Committee under this Subdivision.

-(1) If a Council for a health profession reasonably believes a relevant health practitioner has contravened any conditions imposed under a direction made by a Committee under this Subdivision, it may refer the matter to the Tribunal for the profession.(2) If the Tribunal finds the failure proved, it may exercise any power conferred on it or a Committee by this Subdivision.
+(1) If a Council for a health profession reasonably believes a relevant health practitioner has contravened any conditions imposed under a direction made by a Committee under this Subdivision, it may refer the matter to the Tribunal.(2) If the Tribunal finds the failure proved, it may exercise any power conferred on it or a Committee by this Subdivision.